abderrahim-irkha/server_orchestration/README.md

 2 - Provide the following inputs when prompted:
 - AWS Access Key ID: Paste your access key.
 - AWS Secret Access Key: Paste your secret key.
-- Default region name: Enter your target region (e.g., us-west-2 as this project will provision all the infrastructure in this region).
+- Default region name: Enter your target region (e.g., us-east-2, as this project will provision all the infrastructure in this region).
 - Default output format: Type json (or leave blank)

-NB: For more information, check the AWS documentation: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html
+For more information, check the AWS documentation: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html

 ## Provision SSH Key Pair